DDR4 SDRAM: Market perception and adoption

 In April 2013, a news writer at International Data Group (IDG) – an American technology research business originally part of IDC – produced an analysis of their perceptions related to DDR4 SDRAM.
 The conclusions were that the increasing popularity of mobile computing and other devices using slower but low-powered memory, the slowing of growth in the traditional desktop computing sector, and the consolidation of the memory manufacturing marketplace, meant that margins on RAM were tight.

 As a result, the desired premium pricing for the new technology was harder to achieve, and capacity had shifted to other sectors.
 SDRAM manufacturers and chipset creators were, to an extent, "stuck between a rock and a hard place" where "nobody wants to pay a premium for DDR4 products, and manufacturers don't want to make the memory if they are not going to get a premium", according to Mike Howard from iSuppli.
 A switch in consumer sentiment toward desktop computing and release of processors having DDR4 support by Intel and AMD could therefore potentially lead to "aggressive" growth.

 Intel's 2014 Haswell roadmap, revealed the company's first use of DDR4 SDRAM in Haswell-EP processors.

 AMD's Ryzen processors, revealed in 2016 and shipped in 2017, use DDR4 SDRAM.

 Operation

-DDR4 chips use a 1.2 V supply with a 2.5 V auxiliary supply for wordline boost called VPP, as compared with the standard 1.5 V of DDR3 chips, with lower voltage variants at 1.35 V appearing in 2013.
-DDR4 is expected to be introduced at transfer rates of 2133 MT/s, estimated to rise to a potential 4266 MT/s by 2013.
-The minimum transfer rate of 2133 MT/s was said to be due to progress made in DDR3 speeds which, being likely to reach 2133 MT/s, left little commercial benefit to specifying DDR4 below this speed.
-Techgage interpreted Samsung's January 2011 engineering sample as having CAS latency of 13 clock cycles, described as being comparable to the move from DDR2 to DDR3.
+DDR4 RAM operates with a primary supply voltage of 1.2 V and an auxiliary 2.5 V supply for wordline boosting (VPP).
+This contrasts with DDR3, which runs at 1.5 V and had lower voltage variants at 1.35 V introduced in 2013.
+DDR4 was introduced with a minimum transfer rate of 2133 MT/s, influenced by DDR3's nearing limit at similar speeds, and is expected to reach up to 4266 MT/s.
+Notable improvements in DDR4 include increased data transfer rates and enhanced efficiency.
+Early DDR4 samples, such as those from Samsung in January 2011, showed a CAS latency of 13 clock cycles, comparable to the DDR2 to DDR3 transition.
+Additionally, DDR4 features a longer burst length of 16, higher capacity support, and improved signal integrity with tighter pin spacing (0.85 mm vs. 1.0 mm), slightly increased height (31.25 mm vs. 30.35 mm), and increased thickness (1.2 mm vs. 1.0 mm) for better signal routing and performance.

 Internal banks are increased to 16 (4 bank select bits), with up to 8 ranks per DIMM.